 Sample Muscle Building Workout

-To get you started on your muscle building quest using just bodyweight movements, here’s a sample bodyweight routine:
+To get you started on your muscle building quest using just bodyweight movements, here’s a sample routine:

 - T-Pushups, 3×10, 60 seconds rest in between each set